Fannie Mae to sell $2 bln in bills on Wednesday

 Bids will be accepted from authorized dealers from 9:00 a.m. until 9:45 a.m.

-Settlement is Aug.
-10-11.
-(Reporting by Caryn Trokie, Editing by Chizu Nomiyama)
+Settlement is Dec.
+1. (Reporting by Caryn Trokie; Editing by Theodore d'Afflisio)